 As long as you are happy with deleting the author’s name in WordPress and it is helping the image of your website, you may not need to switch back.

-Why have you chosen to delete the author’s name in WordPress?
+Why have you chosen to remove an author from WordPress posts?
 Do you think it is better to have an author or not to have one?

 Author: Ron Helms